AdobeDocs/experience-platform.en/help/edge/commands/sendevent/edgeconfigoverrides.md

 * **Target property token**: The token for the destination property in Adobe Target.
 You must first configure a Target property token override in the datastream's settings before using this field.
 * **Report suites**: The report suite IDs to override in Adobe Analytics.
 You must first configure report suite overrides in the datastream's settings before using this field.

-## Edge configuration overrides in the Web SDK extension
+## Edge configuration overrides using the Web SDK tag extension

 Set each desired field within the actions of a tag rule.